 While many Byzantine buildings that later turned into museums or mosques give a colorful and lively impression, Hagia Irene promises a different kind of experience to its visitors.
 It is up to you to enjoy visiting Hagia Eirene Museum using your imagination.

-Hagia Irene Museum entrance fee is 80 Turkish Liras as of 2022.
-The Museum Pass Istanbul is valid for entrance to Hagia Eirene, an old Byzantine church.
+Hagia Irene Museum entrance fee is 350 Turkish Liras as of 2024.
+Museum Pass Istanbul is valid for entrance to Hagia Eirene, an old Byzantine church.
 Information on ticket prices was last updated on November 23, 2023.

-There is also a ticket that includes all the buildings in the palace.
-If you buy this ticket, which costs 285 TL, you can visit the Topkapi Palace and the Harem Rooms together with Hagia Irene.
+There is also another ticket that includes all the buildings in the palace.
+If you buy this all inclusive ticket, which costs 950 TL, you can visit the Topkapi Palace and the Harem Rooms together with Hagia Irene.

-Hagia Irene Museum opening hours are between 09:00 in the morning and 18:00 in the evening.
-Ticket offices stop selling tickets at 17:00.
+Hagia Irene Museum opening hours are between 09:00 in the morning and 17:00 in the evening.
 The museum is closed to visitors on Tuesdays.
 Information on visiting hours was last updated on November 23, 2023.

-Since Hagia Irene Church is inside Topkapi Palace, the opening and closing hours are the same.
+Since this former Byzantine church is inside Topkapi Palace, the opening and closing hours are the same.
 The museum is open later in the summer but may close earlier in the winter.

 Written by Serhat Engul